🌌 Never miss a universe update — add us to your Google preferred sources Add Now →

 Studying Mercury reveals:

-Is Mercury smaller than Pluto?
+Is Mercury smaller than the Moon?

 An alien with the word "sale" displayed on its body.